Ljmeza95/star-navigation-project/README.md

 3. plug in arduino, select board in top left dropdown, and run

-4. If it says "access not granted," unplug arduino and repeat 3
+4. If it says "access not granted," unplug arduino and repeat step 3

 ------------------------------REFERENCES------------------------------------